 Without quick treatment, endocarditis can damage or destroy the heart valves.
 Treatments for endocarditis include medications and surgery.

 Symptoms of endocarditis can vary from person to person.
 Endocarditis may develop slowly or suddenly.
 It depends on the type of germs causing the infection and whether there are other heart problems.

 Common symptoms of endocarditis include:

 - Flu-like symptoms, such as fever and chills

 - Shortness of breath

-- Swelling in your feet, legs or abdomen
+- Swelling in the feet, legs or belly

 - Unexplained weight loss

-- Red spots on the soles of your feet or the palms of your hands (Janeway lesions)
+- Painless red, purple or brown flat spots on the soles bottom of the feet or the palms of the hands (Janeway lesions)

-- Tiny purple or red spots, called petechiae (puh-TEE-kee-ee), on the skin, in the whites of your eyes or inside your mouth
+- Tiny purple, red or brown round spots on the skin (petechiae), in the whites of the eyes or inside the mouth

 When to see a doctor